Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Simulation Results

 \section{Simulation Results}

-In this section, we present empirical evaluations to validate our theoretical findings.
-The experiments aim to: $(i)$ illustrate privacy amplification achieved via client and data subsampling, $(ii)$ quantify the effects of different sampling parameters on single-round and cumulative privacy loss, and $(iii)$ empirically confirm the theoretical benefits of various sampling strategies.
+In this section, we conduct extensive experiments to validate the proposed analysis and support our theoretical results.
+Specifically, the experiments are designed to: $(i)$ demonstrate the privacy amplification effect brought by client sampling and data subsampling, $(ii)$ quantify the influence of different sampling parameters on both per-round and cumulative privacy loss, and $(iii)$ empirically examine the role of structural model splitting under different splitting ratios $d_p/d$.